Easy German reading doesn’t have to be simple or soft.

-Kids in Germany grow up with some pretty terrifying bedtime stories.
+I mean, kids in Germany grow up with some terrifying bedtime stories.

-Sure, they’re familiar with “Cinderella” (Aschenputtel) and “Snow White” (Schneewittchen) but the Grimm Brothers’ original stories are hardly the watered-down, happily-ever-after fairy tales that Disney created for American kids.
+Sure, they’re familiar with “Aschenputtel” (“Cinderella”) and “Schneewittchen” (“Snow White”), but the Grimm Brothers’ original stories are hardly the watered-down, happily-ever-after fairytales that Disney created for American kids.

-Although darker themes are more common in German children’s stories (Kindergeschichten) than the stories you probably grew up with, you can learn German quickly by picking up a few children’s stories auf Deutsch.
+Although darker themes are more common in German Kindergeschichten (children’s stories) than the stories you probably grew up with, you can learn German reading by picking up a few children’s stories auf Deutsch.

-Whether your goal is to become fluent in German by learning German by yourself or you simply want to improve your German vocabulary and learn more about German culture, Kindergeschichten are a great way to quickly improve your reading comprehension.
+Whether your goal is to become fluent in German or you simply want to improve your reading comprehension and learn more about German culture, Kindergeschichten are a great way to quickly improve your reading comprehension.

 But learning a skill takes time, and you can’t go into it expecting to be fluent enough to read an entire issue of Der Spiegel within a month or two of learning German.